LorenzDuremdes/Second-Brain/transhumanism.md

 # [[quotes]]
 1. ...to grow physically and mentally so powerful as to appear possibly god-like by present-day [[human]] standards.
+2. "There is a limit to how much power you have.
+And if you dont have the power to surpass the world you were born in, you have no choice but to live in it."
+3. "Men are only so good as their technical developments allows them to be." — George Orwell
-2. “It's amazing how once the [[mind]] is free of emotional pollution, logic and clarity emerge.” —Clyde Dsouza, Memories With Maya
+4. “It's amazing how once the [[mind]] is free of emotional pollution, logic and clarity emerge.” —Clyde Dsouza, Memories With Maya
-3. It may be that our role on this planet is not to worship God - but to create him. -   Arthur C. Clarke
+5. It may be that our role on this planet is not to worship God - but to create him. -   Arthur C. Clarke
-4. To be what you want to be: isn't this the essence of being [[human]]? - David Zindell (1988) _Neverness_.
+6. To be what you want to be: isn't this the essence of being [[human]]? - David Zindell (1988) _Neverness_.
-5. "And then, the Earth being small, mankind will migrate into space, and will cross the airless Saharas which separate planet from planet and sun from sun.
+7. "And then, the Earth being small, mankind will migrate into space, and will cross the airless Saharas which separate planet from planet and sun from sun.
 The Earth will become a Holy Land which will be visited by pilgrims from all the quarters of the Universe.
 Finally, men will master the forces of Nature; they will become themselves architects of systems, manufacturers of worlds." — Winwood Reade, The Martyrdom of Man, 1872.

 # character
 1. [What's a tell-tale sign you're in front of a very intelligent person?](https://qr.ae/pvg2Eg)